ydsingh/alexa/labs/CLI/cli-task-5.md

   **Lets expand our Alexa Skill's features.
 If someone were to say "Alexa, ask hello jeff how he's doing?" the Skill should have an answer.**

 18. Let's start by editing the front-end (VUI).
-Open the interaction model in your preferred Code Editor (`models/en-US.json`)
+Open the interaction model in your preferred Code Editor (`models/en-US.json` or `models/fr-FR.json`)

 19. Copy and paste the following block of JSON below in between `line 26` and `line 27`.
 Feel free to add additional utterances